AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/putcode12.md

 title: 'put_code/[1,2]'
 group: Input Output
 predicates:
+- {sig: 'put_code', args: {
-- {sig: 'put_code/1', desc: 'output a character code to the current output stream'}
+    1: 'output a character code to the current output stream',
-- {sig: 'put_code/2', desc: 'output a character code to a specific output stream'}
+    2: 'output a character code to a specific output stream' }}
 ---

 ## FORMS